Revisited (Eartha Kitt album)

 Revisited is a 1960 studio album by American singer Eartha Kitt, her second album issued on the Kapp Records label.
 All songs had been previously recorded by Kitt, between 1953 and 1958, during her recording contract at RCA Victor.
-Recorded in New York on March 31 and April 1, 1960, with Maurice Levine as musical director.
-The album was also released as four track, 7-inch EP in the United Kingdom and France.
+It was recorded in New York on March 31 and April 1, 1960, with Maurice Levine as musical director.
+The album was also released as a four track, 7-inch EP in the United Kingdom and France.

-The complete album was re-issued on CD in 1994 as part of the Bear Family Records five CD boxset Eartha - Quake, this included a previously unreleased bonus track, "Johnny with the Gentle Hands", from the same recording session.
+The complete album was re-issued on CD in 1994 as part of the Bear Family Records five CD boxset Eartha - Quake, which included a previously unreleased bonus track, "Johnny with the Gentle Hands", from the same recording session.
 The album was also released to CD by Hallmark Music & Entertainment in 2012 as a stand-alone album.

 The album charted in the UK at #17 in February 1961.